guillotinaweb/ngx-schema-form/README.md

   }
 }
 ```
-Assigning an empty Object to 'visibleIf' is interpreted as _visibleIf_ nothing, thereby the widget is hidden.
+Assigning an empty Object to 'visibleIf' is interpreted as _visibleIf_ nothing, thereby the widget is hidden and not present in model.
 ```js
 mySchema = {
     "properties": {